API Security

 # Minimal data exposure

-The resource object MUST contains only the minimum information necessary.
+The resource object MUST contain only the minimum information necessary.

 Developers MUST NOT expose all object properties without considering their individual sensitivity, relying on clients to perform the data filtering before displaying it to the user.